irongiant33/gr-halow/docs.md

 ![mcs](media/mcs-nsss.png)

-based off of the `halow-capture.sigmf-data` looking at the symbol crossings (or what I'm guessing are the symbol crossings) on the time sink, I think the sps is somewhere between 16 and 20 which would be a 500kbps or 650kbps signal.
+based off of the `halow-capture.sigmf-data` looking at the symbol crossings (or what I'm guessing are the symbol crossings) on the time sink, I think the sps is somewhere between 16 and 20 which would be a 500kbaud or 650kbaud signal.

 ## Todo

-- [ ] Range testing at this channel, propagation analysis model
+- [ ] Range testing at this channel, propagation analysis model.
+While you are range testing, see if you can force the lowest number of spatial streams and the lowest MCS.
 - [ ] how can you determine whether there is 1 or multiple spatial streams?
 - [ ] is there a way to verify on the HaLow which MCS index is being used?
 It might be automatically negotiated based on what is available; will also have to read through the specification more to determine if this is the case.
 What worries me is that the network config picture shows that the TX and RX rate is 6 Mbps which means that the HaLow's may have negotiated for multiple spatial streams and a higher MCS.
 Just with a cursory look, it seems like this time domain plot is multi-level phase shift keying.
 For BPSK I would expect constant amplitude
 ![time domain](media/time-domain-halow-capture.jpg)
-- [ ] how to determine SPS?
+- [ ] how to determine SPS? since the web app told me that I should expect 1 Mbps, can you use this information in tandem with the modulation scheme to determine SPS?
+For example, 6 Mbps with 16QAM should yield 1.5M baud?
+If this is true, maybe my timing estimates are off.
+Even 6 Mbps with 64 QAM would yield 1M baud and I'm seeing half that rate still.